seamplex/fino/doc/reference.md

 ##  `time_cpu_solve`

-CPU time insumed to solve the eigen-problem, in seconds.
+CPU time insumed to solve the problem, in seconds.

+##  `time_cpu_stress`

+CPU time insumed to compute the stresses from the displacements, in seconds.